WordPress Elementor Crocoblock HubSpot Yoast SEO Figma

 02

-With the full design understood, I planned the React component tree before building — identifying which UI elements should be standalone components versus inline JSX, where props needed to drive visual variation (like job card states), and how the layout grid should be structured to handle content of unknown length.
+With the full design understood, I mapped out the Elementor section and widget structure before building — identifying which sections needed custom CSS overrides, where Crocoblock's JetPlugins would extend native Elementor widgets, and how the layout grid should handle content of unknown length.
 Planning the architecture first made the build predictable.

 03